-That’s why we’re concerned by the White House and Republican leadership’s outlined proposal for tax reform.
-We believe the proposal would hurt small businesses because it would drastically increase the deficit by lowering the corporate rate to 20% without getting rid of corporate tax loopholes.
-Indeed, the proposal would add a vast $2.4 trillion to the deficit over 10 years.
+That’s why we’re concerned by the recently signed Tax Cuts and Jobs Act.
+We believe the bill could hurt small businesses because it will drastically increase the deficit by lowering the corporate rate to 21% without getting rid of corporate tax loopholes.
+Indeed, the proposal would add a vast $1.4 trillion to the deficit over 10 years according to the Congressional Budget Office.
 Instead, small businesses want tax reform that will level the playing field so that they are not stuck footing the bill when large corporations take advantage of loopholes and avoid paying their fair share.

 If policymakers are serious about wanting to enact tax reforms that will help small business, they need to implement policies that will help all entrepreneurs—from the Main Street restaurants and independent retailers, to the consulting firm with 25 employees, to the solo-entrepreneur just getting his/her business off the ground—rather than giving tax breaks to those who need it least.